vnmakarov/mir/README.md

 ## C to MIR compiler
   * Implemention of a small C11 (2011 ANSI C standard) to MIR compiler
-    * no optional feature: variable size arrays, complex, atomic
+    * no optional features: variable size arrays, complex, atomic
   * Minimal compiler code dependency.
 No additional tools (like yacc/flex) are used
   * Simplicity of implementation over speed to make code easy to learn and maintain
-    * Four passes to divide code on manageable sub-tasks:
+    * Four passes to divide compilation on manageable sub-tasks:
       1. Preprocessor pass generating tokens
       2. Parsing pass generating AST (Abstract Syntax Tree).
 To be close ANSI standard grammar as soon as possible, [**PEG**](https://en.wikipedia.org/wiki/Parsing_expression_grammar) manual parser is used